mrismanaziz/Reforestation/README.md

-## What is the difference between ignorance and apathy?

-I don't know and I don't care.
+## What did one snowman say to the other snow man?
+Do you smell carrot?